 - extra virgin olive oil

-- Toast diced pancetta in a non-stick saucepan.
+- Toast the pancetta in a non-stick saucepan.
 Don't put any oil.
 Set aside.

 - Mix all the ingredients in a bowl.